turingschool/mod-0-curriculum/session2/index.md

   <h3>Intros, Review, and Icebreaker (5 minutes)</h3>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 What's the most boring fact about yourself?</p>
   <p>3.
-Accountability review: what were the skills/processes that you decided to focus on last week, and how are you progressing toward mastery of those skills?</p>
+Accountability review: what were the skills/processes that you decided to focus on last session, and how are you progressing toward mastery of those skills?</p>
 </div>

 <a name="classes"></a>